sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 ------

 .. [#]
-   Actually thit is too strong.
+   Actually this is too strong.
 Strictly speaking requires the *z* test only that the sampling distribution of the mean is normally distributed.
 If the population is normal then it necessarily follows that the sampling distribution of the mean is also normal.
 However,